Pilates classes in Epping, Essex and online. Pilates jargon explained.

 In this short video, I’ve explained some of my favourite cues.
 Call them my favourite, useful bits of Pilates jargon.
 Don’t forget to subscribe to my YouTube channel.

 If you’d like to try out an accessible, flowing Pilates class with me, you can join me for Online Pilates every Thursday at 1.30pm via Zoom.
 Check in to say hello and then kick back on the mat for some delicious Pilates.
-It’s £5 to drop in or £11 per month.
+It’s £10 to drop in and you’ll get the recording to keep for a month.

 For some great resources on Pilates jargon, check out these links below: